 Our natural floodplains reduce damage by allowing flood waters to spread out over large areas like Black Swamp or the Koger Center wetlands.
-This facilitates absorption into the ground, reduces flow rates and serves as a flood storage area to reduce downstream flooding.
+This facilitates absorption into the ground, reduces flow rates and serves as flood storage to reduce downstream flooding.